alvisxp/AWS-MLS/Modeling.md

 - explore the space
 	- reward: increase it's __Q__
 	- punishment: reduce it's __Q__
-- look ahead mnore than one step by using a discount factor when computing Q
+- look ahead more than one step by using a discount factor when computing Q
 	- $Q(s,a) += discount * (reward(s, a) + max(Q(s')) - Q(s,a))$

 - Exploration problem:
 	- Simple approach: always choose the action for a given state with the highest Q. If there's a tie, choose at random
 	- Better way: introduce an epsilon term
 		- if a random number is less than epsilon, don't follow the highest Q, but choose at random.
-		- exploration never toally stops
+		- exploration never totally stops

 - Markov Decision Process:
 	- provide a mathematical framework for modeling decision making in situations